 Then, our second Royal Albatross Centre tour brought us to a beach that is now a Little Blue Penguin habitat.
 Here, we witnessed 95 fairy penguins return from the sea, waddle across the sand, and climb the rocks just metres from where we stood.

 The evening’s magic is burned into my brain.
-The birds are extraordinary; one the world’s largest flying species, the other the world’s smallest penguin.
+The birds are extraordinary; one is the world’s largest flying species, and the other is the world’s smallest penguin.

 It began with a picturesque drive to Taiaroa Head at the end of the Otago Peninsula.